• Skip to primary navigation

 • Pasta - We used fresh tagliatelle for this recipe, as it cooks in under 5 minutes which keeps the whole recipes down to under 10 minutes including prep time.
 However, you could use any pasta you like.
 You could use spaghetti, or you could use another pasta shape like penne or fusilli.

 • Broccoli - We love anything that we can add some green vegetables and broccoli always goes well with salmon we think.
 We used tenderstem, as it cooks quickly and it takes the same amount of time as the tagliatelle, so we put it in at the same time.
-If you don't have tenderstem then regular would work, you would just need to cut it in to really small pieces so it cooks at the same time as the pasta.
+If you don't have tenderstem then regular would work, you would just need to cut it into really small pieces so it cooks at the same time as the pasta.

 • Creme fraiche - Who doesn't love a creamy pasta dish?!
 Whilst some of the creaminess comes from reserving some of the pasta water (essential in our opinion), we gave it a bit of a creamy boost with a couple of spoons of creme fraiche.
 We used reduced fat, but you could use full fat.
 You could also swap this for ricotta or cream cheese instead.
 When I used to make this in my student days, I used cream cheese as it is much cheaper.
 So that's an option if you are looking to make this super budget friendly.